NodeBB/nodebb-theme-quickstart/README.md

 # Quickstart Theme for NodeBB

-This repository contains all of the preparatory work for a theme based off of the vanilla base theme.
+This repository contains all of the preparatory work for a theme based off of the [Persona theme](https://github.com/NodeBB/nodebb-theme-persona).
+If you'd like to base your theme off [Lavender](https://github.com/NodeBB/nodebb-theme-lavender) or [Vanilla](https://github.com/NodeBB/nodebb-theme-vanilla) instead, switch to the appropriate branch.

 Fork it to create your own theme based off of it!